switch2osm/switch2osm/serving-tiles/manually-building-a-tile-server-18-04-lts.md

     cd openstreetmap-carto

 Next, we'll install a suitable version of the "carto" compiler.
 This is later than the version that ships with Ubuntu, so we need to do:

+    sudo apt-get install nodejs-dev node-gyp libssl1.0-dev

+Confusingly this will remove some things previously installed.
+Then do:

     sudo apt install npm nodejs
     sudo npm install -g carto